vikunalabs/analysis/hyperlinks-management-platform/Overview.md

 5.  **Silent Refresh (Iframe):** The Auth Server's `/refresh` endpoint must send the header `X-Frame-Options: SAMEORIGIN` (or be configured to allow embedding in an iframe from your SPA's domain) to work correctly.

 This architecture provides a solid, secure, and scalable foundation for your LinkForge application.

+---

+### **Functional Deep Dives**

+This document provides a high-level overview.
+For detailed sequence diagrams, API specifications, and logic flows for each core functionality, please refer to the following dedicated pages:

+*   **[Authentication & Authorization Workflow](./Authentication_Workflow.md)**: The complete end-to-end flow for user registration, login (traditional and Google OAuth), token issuance, silent refresh, and logout.
+*   **[URL Shortening Flow](./URL_Shortening_Flow.md)**: The process of creating a new short link, from the UI request through to saving in the database and caching in Redis.
+*   **[Link Redirection Flow](./Link_Redirection_Flow.md)**: The high-performance flow for resolving a short code to a full URL, involving cache checks, analytics logging, and redirects.
+*   **[QR Code Generation & Management](./QR_Code_Flow.md)**: The workflow for generating, storing, and retrieving QR codes associated with shortened links.
+*   **[Analytics Data Processing](./Analytics_Workflow.md)**: How click events are captured, processed, stored, and served to the analytics dashboard.
+*   **[Silent Token Refresh Mechanism](./Silent_Refresh_Flow.md)**: A detailed look at the automatic token renewal process using Axios interceptors and the Auth Server's refresh endpoint.

+---